MarrieMitsu/character-creation-rest-api/README.md

 # character-creation-rest-api

 ## Description
-Yep a simple REST-API for testing, The data I use are just random things that pop out of my mind.
+Yep a simple Fake REST-API for testing, The data I use are just random things that pop out of my mind.

 ## Usage